-What lunches did I make?
+What lunches did I make with my ALDI haul?

 Once I was ready to start prepping, I washed all the produce while the pasta and eggs were boiling.
 I was able to create ten lunches.
 Some of them were duplicates but I’ll share what I made with you.

 This one was inspired by a lot of Bistro Boxes I see on Pinterest.
-I would also make a great snack box!
+It would also make a great snack box!
 It has hummus, carrots, grape tomatoes, cucumbers, pretzel thins, Babybel Cheese, and berries.

 Next I mixed the Southwest Salad Kit with some of the pasta.
 You could also add ham and boiled egg to this for a little extra protein.
 I used disposable portion cups for the salad dressing.
 I also included cucumbers, carrots, and berries.
 My fourth grader took this to school today and loved it.
 I was pleasantly surprised!

 For this one I used some of the remaining salad and pasta mix with boiled egg, guacamole, sweet potato chips and berries.
 If you haven’t tried the sweet potato chips from Aldi, make sure you pick some up on your next trip.
 They are amazing!